m-lab/go/README.md

 Utilities for interacting with BigQuery

 ### bytecount
-Allows commandline flags to express quantities of Bytes like `--size=20MB`
+Allows commandline flags to express quantities of Bytes like `--size=20MB` by creating a new type `bytecount` that can be used as a `flag.Value`.

 ### cloudtest
 Utilities for testing google cloud service abstractions.

 ### flagext
-Extensions for the flag library
+Extensions for the flag package.

 ### runtimeext
-Functions of general utility
+Tools for runtime assertions.